New Zealand Bucket List: What I Learned Ice Climbing Fox Glacier

 What Is Ice Climbing?

 Ice climbing is almost exactly what it sounds like.
 Much like rock climbing refers to the art of scaling up a rock wall, ice climbing refers to the practice of scaling up an ice wall.
 These walls are usually in the form of icefalls, frozen waterfalls, and rock walls covered in ice that has formed from frozen water flows.

 Since ice is pretty cold and can be slippery, jagged and even brittle, climbers don’t actually make direct hand contact with the ice.
-Instead they use a pair of ice axes that they impact into the ice and crampons (basically spikes for the bottom and front of your shoes) over their boots that they kick into the ice for grip.
+Instead they use a pair of ice axes that they hit into the ice, and wear crampons (basically spikes for the bottom and front of your shoes) over their boots that they kick into the ice for grip.
 With the combination of these two tools, climbers are able to traverse up and across the face of an ice wall.

 Getting To Fox Glacier

 Our camper van route had taken us from Christchurch down to Invergcargill and then wrapped back up to Milford Sound and Queenstown, where we stopped for our obligatory extreme activities and a Fergberger.